shuaiqifeiyang/ExtractKeyFrame/README.md

 # ExtractKeyFrame
 It contains two algorithm extracting key frame.
 Before explaining them, I say something about comparing the similarity of tow images.
 In the next two algorithms, I use hash number of image to compare the similarity of two pictures.
-This algorithm is from [](https://blog.csdn.net/fengbingchun/article/details/42153261) .
+This algorithm is from [click here！](https://blog.csdn.net/fengbingchun/article/details/42153261) .

 ## Algorithm 1